 Shana MacDonald is Associate Professor in Communication Arts at the University of Waterloo, Canada and is the current President of the Film Studies Association of Canada.

-Schem Rogerson Bader completed their PhD in Communication and Culture at Ryerson University, Toronto after studying Photography at The School of Visual Art, New York.
+Schem Rogerson Bader completed a PhD in Communication and Culture at Ryerson University, Toronto after studying photography at the School of Visual Arts, New York.

-Tim Wall is the Associate Dean for Research in the Faculty of Arts, Design and Media, Birmingham City University.
+Tim Wall is the Associate Dean for Research in the Faculty of Arts, Design and Media, Birmingham City University, UK.

 Helen Wood, Lancaster University, UK